erinrwhite/jadeite/_posts/2025-04-12-initial-post.md

+---
 layout: post
-title: "Post title"
+title: "Initial post"
 date: 2025-04-05 08:00:00 -0500
+---

-# test post
+# Initial postssss
 This is the first post!